harrisoncramer/harrisoncramer.me/src/markdown-pages/debugging-in-neovim.md

 We should finally be set up and ready to run the debugger for real.
 Hover over a line in the `main.go` file and set a breakpoint with `:lua require("dap").toggle_breakpoint()` then re-run the above command to start the debugger.

 After a moment, you should see the debugger pause on the line you set.
-You shouldn't see any errors, and if you grep for a running delve process, you should see it running on your system:
+You shouldn't see any errors, and if you grep for a running delve process, you should see it:

 ```
 $ top | grep dlv